Mailbiz/Mailbiz.Woocommerce.Plugin/README.md

   - Click on `Activate`

 ### Resetting the WordPress installation
+- Delete the docker container
-- Delete the `docker-volumes` directory and run `docker compose up --build -d` again.
+- Delete the `docker-volumes` directory
+- Run `docker compose up --build -d` again.

 ### Testing
 - Navigate to a product page and add it to the cart.
 Tracking events should be visible in the dev console.